v-filip/wordpress-install/README.md

 Enjoy!

-20.12.2021 update: Adding the ability to generate SSL/TLS cert in order to force Wordpress to use HTTPS.
-Cert is completely free of charge.
-Thanks LetsEncrypt ;)

 Tested on: Debian 10 and Ubuntu 20.04

 If you're behind a firewall, make sure to expose incoming port 80 and 443 should you choose to use HTTPS.